 Tax planning and tax strategies involve the application of the rules and provisions of the Income Tax Act, which is voluminous and in a constant state of change.
 Because their effective application can result in hundreds or even thousands of dollars of tax savings each year, it is strongly recommended that you seek the guidance of a financial professional with experience in income and investment planning strategies for minimizing personal income taxes.

-Call our office today in Brampton if you have questions about your own tax strategy.
+Call our office today in Orangeville if you have questions about your own tax strategy.